-An afternoon of intense discussion among an exclusive group of asset allocators and managers.
-An evening of ten awards, exclusively for — and chosen by — asset allocators.
+The Masterclass is an afternoon of intense discussion among an exclusive group of asset allocators and managers.
+At a dinner that evening, winners of the Allocators’ Choice Awards will be revealed.
+The seven categories are exclusively for — and chosen by — asset allocators.

 Success in the CIO suite creates a unique challenge: The number of people you can turn to for guidance rapidly diminishes.

 The Institutional Investor Masterclass aims to mitigate this challenge.

 For the afternoon before the Allocators’ Choice Awards, we will bring together an elite group of 100 asset allocators, along with a select group of asset managers, to discuss, debate, and tackle institutional investing’s intractable problems.